 "In sum, the nineteenth century was marked by protracted and sharp deflation, stretching from 1817 to 1896 with only one short interruption of some six or seven years.
 In the long history of money and prices from the Middle Ages to the present, there is nothing like it...
 Moreover, unlike these earlier periods, when falling prices were linked to catastrophe, depopulation, and widespread depression, the nineteenth century was a period of peace..."
 (David Landes, "Technological Change and Development in Western Europe, 1750-1914", pp.460-61).

-The first-leg upwaves of the second and third cycles follows the graph "of American business activity from January 1, 1790, until the end of 1951 ... compiled from various data by the late General Leonard P. Ayres and the Cleveland Trust Company" (Harold Underwood Faulkner, American Economic History, 8th edition, (New York: Harper & Brothers, 1960), p.639 - see extract below).
+The first-leg upwaves of the second and third cycles follows the graph "of American business activity from January 1, 1790, until the end of 1951 ... compiled from various data by the late General Leonard P. Ayres and the Cleveland Trust Company" (Harold Underwood Faulkner, American Economic History, 8th edition, (New York: Harper & Brothers, 1960), p.639).

-The first-leg of the second upwave, that ends with 'war-peaking-price' inflation, is defined as the period from 1843 to 1865; 1865 being the end of the American Civil War.
+The first-leg of the second upwave of the AAHC, that ends with 'war-peaking-price' inflation, is defined as the period from 1843 to 1865; 1865 being the end of the American Civil War.
 American wholesale prices peak, according to Ayres, is in 1864.

-The peak to trough, that followed ran from 1864 to 1897 - a downwave in wholesale prices.
+The peak to trough in wholesale prices ran from 1864 to 1897 - a downwave in wholesale prices.
 But the AAHC does not begin until the America stockmarket peak in 1873, but the AAHC downwave ends in 1897.
 The American economy went into recession in October 1873.
 The last recession of the downwave ended in June 1897.